cenk-arda/Tower-Defense-with-Java/Docs/README.md

 clicking Apply&OK, simply press Run button.

-*You can built 3 types of towers.
+You can built 3 types of towers.
 To place one, first move your mouse cursor onto the square that you want to built the tower.\
-Then use one the key combinations of the towers defined below.
+Then use one of the key combinations of the towers defined below.
 There are 3 types of towers:\
 Ice: While the Ctrl key is pressed, left click with your mouse.\
 Poison: While the Alt key is pressed, left click with your mouse.\
 Regular: While the AltGraph key is pressed, left click with your mouse.